AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_transit_vpc.html.markdown

 -> **NOTE:** The following arguments are deprecated:

 * `dns_server` - Specify the DNS IP, only required while using a custom private DNS for the VPC.
+* `enable_firenet_interfaces` - If you are using/upgraded to Aviatrix Terraform Provider R1.8+/UserConnect-4.6 , and a transit_vpc resource was originally created with a provider version < R1.8/UserConnect-4.6, you must do ‘terraform refresh’ to update and apply the attribute’s default value (“false”) into the state file.

 ## Import